cbartram/kraken-launcher/README.md

 If any dependencies are not synced between the launcher and client then the client will fail.

-## Jagex Launcher
+## Jagex Launcher & Jagex Accounts

-The Kraken Launcher is compatible with the Jagex launcher.
-In order to use the Kraken Launcher from the Jagex Launcher perform the following steps based on your OS.
+The Kraken Launcher is compatible with the Jagex accounts, but is not yet compatible with the launcher.
+In order to use the Kraken Launcher with Jagex accounts follow this guide:

-### Windows

-- Go to your RuneLite directory: `C:\Users\<YOUR_USER>\AppData\Local\RuneLite`
-- Copy the `kraken-launcher-<version>-all.jar` file to your RuneLite directory (listed above)
-- Re-name the `kraken-launcher-<version>-all.jar` to `RuneLite.jar`.
+- For Windows, run `RuneLite (configure)` from the start menu.
+Otherwise, pass `--configure` to the launcher (i.e. `/Applications/RuneLite.app/Contents/MacOS/RuneLite --configure` on Mac).
+- In the Client arguments input box add `--insecure-write-credentials`
+- Click Save
+- Launch RuneLite normally via the Jagex launcher.
+RuneLite will write your launcher credentials to .runelite/credentials.properties.
-- When launching RuneLite through the Jagex Launcher it will launch the Kraken Client instead.
+- Launch Kraken via the Kraken Launcher, and it will use the saved credentials allowing you to use your Jagex account with Kraken plugins.

+If you want to use a non-jagex account with Kraken you can delete the credentials.properties file to return your Kraken Client back to normal.
+If for any reason you need to invalidate the credentials, you can use the "End sessions" button under account settings on runescape.com.

 ## Running the tests